giselearaujos/giselearaujos/README.md

   <em>
     I am a student of programming, enchanted by the <br>
     technological world and how we can create new things. <br>
-    One of my goals is to become a full stack developer.
+    One of my goals is to become a full stack developer.<br>
     I love playing the guitar and drinking coffee.
   </em>
 </p>